Seven PPL employees were honored Thursday (4/19) for their volunteerism during the company’s second annual Volunteer Appreciation Event.

 ● Billy Duch, a journeyman lineman at the Bethlehem Service Center who serves as a borough councilman in North Catasauqua.
 Duch coordinated the construction of a massive playground set in North Catasauqua with the help of peers at PPL.

-● Jose Silverio, a support engineer, is a volunteer for Engineers Without Borders, a nonprofit group that designs and builds projects to help communities meet basic needs such as clean water and reliable energy.
+● Jose Silverio, a senior engineer, is a volunteer for Engineers Without Borders, a nonprofit group that designs and builds projects to help communities meet basic needs such as clean water and reliable energy.
 Silverio recently joined a team of engineers to close out an 8-year project to connect solar panels and sanitation facilities at a school in Sierra Leone.